 Charleston County Public Library's summer reading program encourages and rewards children ages 11 and younger for reading or listening to stories.
-Use the library's summer reading log to keep track of what you read, and turn it in for great prizes.
-Prize drawings are held throughout the summer, and all you need to do is visit the library or attend a program to enter.
+Use the library's summer reading log to keep track of the time you read or are read to.
+Complete each level, and turn it in for fantastic prizes.
 Enjoy this FREE program at any of our locations from June through August.

 Every week at each branch, prizes will be drawn from those visiting the branch or attending one of our many great programs.